Q. David Bowers: Numismatic legacy

-Bowers's work with rare coins is so voluminous and so extraordinary that he was named by COINage magazine as one of the Numismatists of the Century.
+Bowers's work with rare coins has led to COINage magazine naming him as one of the Numismatists of the Century.
 Bowers's dedication to the hobby and his lifelong interest in rare coins, along with his pursuit of scholarly knowledge, have made him one of the most honored and revered numismatists of all time.
 Bowers is the only person to have served as president of both the Professional Numismatists Guild (1977–1979) and the American Numismatic Association (1983–1985).
 From the PNG, he received their highest honor, the Founders Award; and he has received their Friedberg Award a record seven times.
 From the ANA, Bowers has received its two most distinguished awards: Numismatist of the Year and the Farran Zerbe Memorial Award.

 Bowers was the first ANA member to be named Numismatist of the Year (1995), has been inducted into the Numismatic Hall of Fame (at the ANA Headquarters in Colorado Springs), and has received more Book of the Year Award and Best Columnist honors given by the Numismatic Literary Guild than any other writer.
 He has lectured at Harvard University and appeared on the Today Show as well as on programs on CNN, CBS, ABC, NBC, Fox, the Discovery Channel and the History Channel.

 The Q. David Bowers Collection of Chinese coins was sold in 2018: The Q. David Bowers Collection of Chinese Coins in Copper - sale in Hong Kong, 2 April 2018.

 In 2010, the American Numismatic Association named one of their Young Numismatist Literary Awards after Bowers, where articles submitted by children ages 13-17 can win awards and numismatic books.

-Since 2021, Bowers has been named one of Coin World's Top 10 Most Influential People in Numismatics four consecutive years.
+Since 2021, Bowers has been named one of Coin Worlds Top 10 Most Influential People in Numismatics four consecutive years.
+He celebrated his Platinum (70th) anniversary as an ANA member in 2026.